Welcome to Horse & Cow Pub & Grill!

 11am until 2am

 Don’t you just love our chicken wings?
 Every Monday and Thursday we got em on special at $.50 a wing.
-Well now you can have em for $.50 every day that ends in Y!
+Well now you can have em for $.50 a wing any day of the week!
 That’s right!
 We are getting ready to launch our Wing Club!
 For a monthly fee you can come in any day of the week and have our world famous chicken wings at $.50 a wing!
 That’s right!
 You won’t have to wait for Monday or Thursday!
 Details to come soon!!!

 A Little History…